iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 **Building GCN Model**

 The GCN model first computes the Laplacian matrix with expanded adjacency matrix, then performs feature smoothing on vertices for each GCN convolution layer.
-For a given :py:class:`simple graph structure <dhg.Graph>`, the GCN's Laplacian matrix have been pre-computed and stored in :py:attr:`L_GCN <dhg.Graph.L_GCN>` attribute, which can be formed as:
+For a given :py:class:`simple graph structure <dhg.Graph>`, the GCN's Laplacian matrix has been pre-computed and stored in :py:attr:`L_GCN <dhg.Graph.L_GCN>` attribute, which can be formed as:

 .. math::